Use Persistent Volumes and Persistent Volume Claims with Oracle Cloud Native Environment

 Create a Persistent Volume Claim

-A Persistent Volume cannot be used in isolation.
+You cannot use a Persistent Volume in isolation.
 Instead, a Persistent Volume Claim must be defined and created.
 Next, you will complete the second of the two steps.

 1. Create the Persistent Volume Claim YAML file.